sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

 ## About GPG encryption {about-gpg-encryption}

-GPG encryption allows you to protect your data using a system of public-private keys pairs.
-Once implemented, you can decrypt incoming data and encrypt your data before transfer occurs, to ensure that they will not be accessed by anyone without a valid matching key pair.
+GPG encryption allows you to protect your data using a system of public-private keys pairs that follow the [OpenPGP](https://www.openpgp.org/about/standard/) specification.

+Once implemented, you can have incoming data decrypted and outgoing data encrypted before transfer occurs, to ensure that they will not be accessed by anyone without a valid matching key pair.

-To implement GPG encryption with Campaign, GPG keys must be installed on a marketing instance by an Administrator user directly from the Control Panel.
+To implement GPG encryption with Campaign, GPG keys must be installed and/or generated on a marketing instance by an Administrator user directly from the Control Panel.

 You will then be able to:

-* **Encrypt sent data**: Adobe Campaign sends data out, and encrypts them with the installed public key.
+* **Encrypt sent data**: Adobe Campaign sends data out after encrypting it with the installed public key.

-* **Decrypt incoming data**: Adobe Campaign receives data that has been encrypted from an outside system using a public key shared by the Control Panel.
+* **Decrypt incoming data**: Adobe Campaign receives data that has been encrypted from an outside system using a public key downloaded from the Control Panel.
 Adobe Campaign decrypts the data using a private key that is generated from the Control Panel.

 ## Monitoring GPG keys